Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 This will show all the resources under this resource groups on [Azure management portal](https://portal.azure.com/).

 After successful deployment, the entire solution is automatically started on cloud.
 You can monitor the progress from the following resources.
-This part contains instructions for managing different Azure components in the deployed solution.
+This section contains instructions for managing different Azure components in the deployed solution.

 ### Azure Function
 Azure Function app is created during the deployment.
 This hosts 7 web jobs which performs mostly orchestration and data simulation.
 You can monitor the webjob by clicking the link on your deployment page.